-After 25 years of writing, editing and publishing (McFarland Publishing, The Chronicle, Wake Forest University alumni magazine, Guilford College magazine, Parabola, Reader’s Digest ), Sheridan Hill founded Real Life Stories.
+After 25 years of writing and editing (McFarland Publishing, The Chronicle, Wake Forest University alumni magazine, Guilford College magazine, Parabola, Reader’s Digest ), Sheridan Hill founded Real Life Stories.

-In addition to authoring more than a dozen personal biographies, Sheridan Hill co-authored the 100-year corporate history of Jefferson Pilot Corporation.
+In addition to authoring several dozen personal biographies, Sheridan Hill co-authored the 100-year corporate history of Jefferson Pilot Corporation.
 She has written thousands of newspaper feature articles.
 Celebrities Sheridan Hill has interviewed and written about include director Ken Burns, author Edward Albee and actor Sydney Poitier.
 Previously, Sheridan worked in corporate and nonprofit public relations (B&C Associates, Wake Forest University Bowman Gray Medical Center, Tarheel Triad Girl Scout Council).

 Living on the island of Kauai 2012-2013, Hill was initiated into Pacific Islander culture and was privileged to interview several Japanese veterans from World War II.
 For spiritual nurture, Hill attends the Swannanoa Valley Friends Meeting.
-Volunteer commitments Hill has honored include three years on the Town of Black Mountain Planning Board, three years as a death-and-dying volunteer for CarePartners Hospice, and donations of time for local nonprofits including the local women’s prison and the Welcome Table (free lunch and nutritious food give-away program) and Swannanoa Valley Christian Ministries.
+Volunteer commitments Hill has honored include three years on the Town of Black Mountain Planning Board, three years as a death-and-dying volunteer for CarePartners Hospice, and donations of time for local nonprofits including the local women’s prison and the Welcome Table (free lunch and nutritious food give-away program).

-If you have any questions please feel free to contact us today!
+If you have any questions please feel free to contact us today about biography and biographers!
 We are in Asheville, North Carolina with clients in San Francisco, California; Manhattan and Upper East Side, New York; Seattle, Washington, and Vancouver, Canada.